-AECOM Has the Ability to Successfully Complete All SOW Tasks

-AECOM has the qualifications, resources, and technical capabilities necessary to support the District's studies to inform the alternatives analysis for Los Padres Dam.
-We combine these qualities with a demonstrated commitment to the District's success.

-Corporate Qualifications

 AECOM is a publicly traded company headquartered in Los Angeles, California.
 We are a premier, fully integrated professional and technical services firm that helps public- and private-sector clients around the world design, build, finance, and operate infrastructure.
 AECOM's global staff including architects, engineers, designers, planners, scientists, and management and construction service professionals-serves clients in over 150 countries around the world.
 The firm is a leader in all of the key markets that it serves, including water, transportation, facilities, environmental, energy, oil and gas, high-rise buildings, and government.
 AECOM provides a blend of global reach, local knowledge, innovation, and technical excellence in delivering customized and creative solutions that meet the needs of clients.
 As one of ENR's Top 400 Contractors, AECOM has construction expertise in areas crucial to successful dam removal and reservoir maintenance, including dredging, cofferdam construction and river armoring, levee construction, concrete demolition, and river training.

 AECOM URS Corporation

-Tecsult Davis Langdon
+Tecsult RSW Earth Tech TCB Boyle STS Consultants ECI TAMS Consultants Maunsell UMA Davis Langdon

-RSW Woodward-Clyde Consultants
+Woodward-Clyde

-Earth Tech Dames & Moore
+Dames & Moore

-TCB Boyle Scott Wilson
+Scott Wilson

-STS Consultants Ebasco Services
+Ebasco Services

-ECI Morrison Knudsen
+Morrison Knudsen

-TAMS Consultants Maunsell Raytheon Engineers & Constructors
+Raytheon Engineers & Constructors

 Washington Group

-UMA International
+International

 AECOM is an international leader in the design and construction of dams and reservoirs, as well as the decommissioning and removal of dams, and proudly maintains the reputation of being the industry's global leader in dam, reservoir, and water projects.
 In 2016, Engineering News-Record named AECOM the No. 2 Dams and Reservoirs firm1, the No. 1 Global Design firm2, and the No. 3 Water firm3.

 With our comprehensive team of specialists working across the full project lifecycle, we deliver solutions to the world's most complex water resource problems.
 Our specific qualifications for this contract are described below.

-$^{^1}$ ENR 2016, The Top 500 Design Firms: The Top Design Firms in Environment
+1 ENR 2016, The Top 500 Design Firms: The Top Design Firms in Environment

 2 ENR 2016, The Top 500 Design Firms

 3 ENR 2016, The Top 150 Global Design Firms: The Top 10 by Market

 AECOM served as designer and Owner's Representative for Carmel River Reroute and San Clemente Dam Removal Project, California's largest dam removal project ever.
-AECOM also served as construction manager for the largest dam removal in the U.S. at Elwha and Glines Canyon Dams
+AECOM also served as construction manager for the largest dam removal in the U.S. at Elwha and Glines Canyon Dams.

-500

-AECOM has designed and/or constructed over 500 dams greater than 100 feet in height.